vishalpalaniappan/automated-system-viewer/README.md

 ```shell
 python3 server.py
 ```
-This will start a websocket server on port 8765 (ASV connects to this port).
+This will start a websocket server on port 8765.
+ASV connects to the websocket server (ws://localhost:8765) to query the ASP database and to visualize and filter through the system level traces.

 # Demo